 CCT acquired an option to enter into an exclusive license to commercialize specific pre-clinical, anti-cancer compounds invented at the University of Colorado and Emory University.
 The Company did not exercise the option before January 1, 2012 and did not seek an extension.
-CCT has been inactive since this time without any assets or liabilities.
+CCT was inactive after this time without any assets or liabilities.